SDCoulter/SDCoulter.github.io/README.md

 # SDCoulter.github.io

-GitHub page for my account.
+This is the repo for my GitHub page: [SDCoulter.github.io](SDCoulter.github.io).